quantum-glossary/quantum-glossary.github.io/home.md

 ---

 {: .disclaimer}
-The definitions of this glossary are defined as used in the collaborative project at TUM.
+The definitions in this glossary are largely based on personal experience.
-This means that the definitions should be considered in the context of HPC and Quantum System integration.
+The goal is to provide common and unambiguous terms for concepts and **NOT** to provide exact definitions of these terms.
 We strive to keep improving the definitions and terms in the glossary to be correct in a broad spectrum.
 Please consider creating a pull request or opening an issue, if you find any ambiguity or wish to provide a definition.